Saartje87/pbjs-0.6/docs/PB-$.md

 ### lastChild

-Returns the last child element
+Returns the last child from the first element in the set.

 ###### Signature
 ```javascript